Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 Storage

-- Cake layers: Wrap cooled layers in plastic wrap.
-Refrigerate up to 2 days or freeze up to 1 month.
-Thaw in the fridge for 8-10 hours before frosting.
+- Cake layers: Let cool, then wrap in plastic.
+Keep in the fridge for up to 2 days or freeze for up to 1 month.
+If frozen, thaw in the fridge for 8–10 hours before frosting.

-- Finished cake: Store in the fridge, wrapped or under a cake dome, for up to 4 days.
-Doesn’t freeze well.
+- Frosted cake: Store in the fridge, covered or under a cake dome, for up to 4 days.
+It doesn’t freeze well once frosted.

 Other Delicious Desserts